Edb83/moose-juice/README.md

 ### Design choices
 Bootstrap provides a flexible framework for building upon and wherever possible its structure has been used and modified to achieve the desired functionality and feel.

-#### Colours
+#### Core colour scheme
-The colour scheme has been losely based on the orange colour of a traditional cigarette's filter in order to hopefully inspire some familiarity in potential customers, who may be interested in vaping on their road to quitting smoking.
+The colour scheme is based on the orange colour of a traditional cigarette's filter in order to inspire familiarity in potential customers who may look to vaping on their road to quitting smoking.

-**Core**

 The 'filter-tip' orange is consistently used as an accent colour against Bootstrap's cool `dark` tones, along with judicious white space.